gautamHCSCV/Machine-Learning-Labs/README.md

 # Machine-Learning-Labs
-The zipped files are uploaded.
-They can be downloaded easily.
+The lab files are uploaded.
+If any file does not open try reloading multiple times.
+If the problem continues, download them.